drashya06/Car_Scan/README.md

 This Repository consist of 3 car images which I had preprocess to enhance there quality

-In the notebook there are 3 function 1st to preprocess the images , 2nd to remove the background and lst one to change the background..
+In the notebook there are 3 function 1st to preprocess the images , 2nd to remove the background and last one to change the background..